We recognize that each situation is unique.

 - This program is a full fee service

-- Scholarships are not available for Consultation or Therapy services
+- Fee assistance is not available for Consultation or Therapy services

 Apply for Occupational Therapy Services: